 Did you know that the beginning of the right to vote for women in Nova Scotia started in the Town of Dartmouth in 1886?

-Luckily Google via the Gutenburg Project has digitized a copy held by Stanford Law Library.
+Luckily Google via the Gutenberg Project has digitized a copy held by Stanford Law Library.
 “All ratepayers of the town whether male or female”

-On April 26th 1918 the franchise was extended to female property owners Province wide via the Nova Scotia Franchise Act (1918, c.
+On April 26th 1918 the franchise was further extended to female property owners Province wide via the Nova Scotia Franchise Act (1918, c.
 2, p.
-2), women could only vote if they had property of certain values at the Provincial level.
+2).

 In 1920 further changes were made with the “Act to Amend Chapter 2, Acts of 1918” (1920, c.
 49, p.
 65) – all property and income-based requirements were eliminated – however, universal suffrage had yet to take effect since it wasn’t until 1960 that Indigenous women (and men) with ‘Indian Status’ were enfranchised in all elections with an “Act to Amend the Canada Elections Act,” repealing parts of Section 14 that required First Nations people to give up their status in order to vote, a provision of the BNA Act of 1867.

 It was given Royal assent on March 31, 1960, and with this, universal suffrage took effect.